STARTING FROM SCRATCH

 ABOUT LLAMA WOOL

-Our llama wool is sourced directly from small family farms in the Bolivian highlands where the llamas roam freely and gently graze in their natural habitat.
+Our llama wool is sourced directly from traditional, small family farms in the Bolivian highlands.
+The llamas freely roam around during the day – gently grazing in their natural mountain habitat – and return home to the farms at night.

-Llama fiber is long and hollow, not only making it durable and resistant to pilling, but also extremely effective at insulation.
-It is naturally hypoallergenic as no lanolin is added during processing.
+Llama fiber has evolved to match this rugged mountain environment – it is long and hollow, making it not only highly durable and resistant to pilling, but also extremely effective at insulation.
+It is also naturally hypoallergenic as no lanolin is added during processing.
 One llama sheds 2-3 kilos of raw wool per year, but only the highest quality fibers from this are selected to be used in Aiayu products.

 Llama wool comes in 14 beautiful colors – ranging from lighter whites and greys to darker brown and black shades.
 To minimize our use of dyes we always try to integrate these natural colours into our collections.